Vietnamese Pork Chops (Suon Nuong)

 • Marinate the lemongrass pork overnight.
 Pork chops take time to absorb flavor.
 You will need a minimum of 3 hours to marinate the pork, but for best results, I recommend marinating overnight.

 • Bring the lemongrass pork chops to room temperature before cooking.
-Before you begin to cook your Vietnamese grilled pork chops, make sure to take the pork chops out of the refrigerator for at least 30 minutes so that the pork will cook evenly.
+Before you begin cooking the lemongrass pork chops, take them out of the refrigerator for at least 30 minutes to cook evenly.

 • Use a meat thermometer to check for doneness.
 Pork is a tricky protein to cook.
-If you undercook it, it is inedible.
-Yet if you overcook it, then it becomes dry and rubbery.
-The best way to make sure you cook your meat perfectly is by using a meat thermometer to check the internal temperature at the thickest section of the meat.
+The best way to ensure you cook your meat perfectly is to use a meat thermometer to check the internal temperature in the thickest part of the meat.

 • Let the meat rest for 5 minutes before eating.
-When you let the meat rest, it allows everything to relax and redistribute the juices, which creates a tender and juicier pork chop.
+When you let the meat rest, it allows everything to relax and redistribute the juices, creating a tender, juicier pork chop.

 Storage Instructions